-Rock Art of V Bar V Heritage Site of Verde Valley AZ: Portal Into Ancient Astronomy
+Sedona Petroglyphs of V Bar V Heritage Site a Portal Into Ancient Culture

-The magical red rock landscape of central Arizona has long held a fascination for seekers.
-If you are feeling its pull, be sure to experience the rock art of V Bar V heritage site.
-Visiting the largest known and best-preserved petroglyph site in Verde Valley is one of the best things to do in Sedona if you are a fan of ancient cultures and curious our human condition.
+If the magical red rock landscape of central Arizona has long held a fascination for you, then experiencing the rock art of V Bar V heritage site is a must.
+Visiting the largest known and best-preserved petroglyph site in Verde Valley AZ is one of the best things to do in Sedona if you are a fan of ancient cultures and curious our human condition.
 While it’s just a half hour outside Sedona, the short trip transported me to another realm, a harbinger of the sensations that V Bar V would inspire.

 In a cosmic game of musical chairs, puffy cumulus clouds wafted along at a steady clip then suddenly paused and dropped into the lap of a valley below.
 Each gauzy ball of weather nestled briefly in the gap between the purple peaks, with a wispy white arm draped across the shoulder of the summit ahead.
 Then, synchronized to a divine beat I couldn’t hear, each cloud rose at the same time, gracefully rolling up the pinnacle before it and the cha-cha line again moved on.